KAOKO KOBALT PROJECT, NORTHERN NAMIBIA

 The Kaoko Kobalt Project is located in northern Namibia, approximately 800km by road from the capital of Windhoek and approximately 750km from port of Walvis Bay.

-The Project comprises exploration licence EPL6667, which was granted to local Namibian owned company KDN Geo Consulting CC (“KDN”) in February 2018 for an initial 3 year period.
-The Project is very large, being ~85 km long and covering an area of approximately 967 square kilometres and abuts Celsius Resources Limited’s (“Celsius”) (ASX:CLA) Opuwo Cobalt project where significant cobalt-copper mineralisation has been discovered in what is called Dolomite Ore Formation (“DOF”).
+The Project comprises exploration licence EPL6667, and two recent applications held by local Namibian company KDN Geo Consulting CC (“KDN”).
+The granted tenement was issued in February 2018 for an initial 3 year period.
+The Project is very large, being ~100km long and covering an area of approximately 1,410 square kilometres and abuts Celsius Resources Limited’s (“Celsius”) (ASX:CLA) Opuwo Cobalt project where significant cobalt-copper mineralisation has been discovered in what is called Dolomite Ore Formation (“DOF”).
+Celsius recently announced a maiden resource for the project of 112Mt @ 0.11% Co & 0.41% Cu (CLA ASX release 16 April, 2018).

 Cazaly has secured an option to purchase all the capital in Australian unlisted proprietary Company Kunene North Pty Ltd which has an agreement with KDN to earn up to 95% interest in the Project (click here to view ASX release, 26 March 2018 for details).